 Do You Ship Goods to Canada?
 Prepare for These New Rules

-In October 2024, a new surety bond requirement will be implemented for organizations that ship goods to Canada.
+On October 1, 2024, a new surety bond requirement will be implemented for organizations that ship goods to Canada.
 Companies will no longer be able to use their customs broker's Release Prior to Payment (RPP) security to clear shipments before paying duties and taxes.
 Companies that want to participate in the RPP program will be required to post their own financial security and register on the Canada Assessment and Revenue Management (CARM) client portal.
 Once CARM becomes the official system of record, companies will have 180 calendar days to make their own financial security arrangements using the following options:

 1. Surety bond: Posting this financial security instrument guarantees payment for the import program if the company fails to meet its obligations.
 The amount of the bond must be equivalent to 50% of the highest monthly accounts receivable (the money owed to the company by its customers), including Goods and Services Tax (GST).
 Regardless of the calculated amount based on accounts receivable, the surety bond must not be less than $5,000 per import program.